BND Hamburger Icon

 Regulatory requirements

-• Affordable Care Act: The ACA provides specific guidelines on what must be included in employer-sponsored health coverage and who is eligible.
+• Affordable Care Act (ACA): The ACA provides specific guidelines on what must be included in employer-sponsored health coverage and who is eligible.
 Employers must adhere to specific reporting options under the ACA.

-• Consolidated Omnibus Budget Reconciliation Act: COBRA is a federal law that provides employees and their families the opportunity to extend their health insurance benefits for a limited period if they lose their coverage.
+• Consolidated Omnibus Budget Reconciliation Act (COBRA): COBRA is a federal law that provides employees and their families the opportunity to extend their health insurance benefits for a limited period if they lose their coverage.
 The most common example of this is when an employee leaves a company.
-Employers with 20 or more full-time employees are generally required to extend coverage continuation in specific instances.
+Employers with 20 or more full-time employees generally are required to extend coverage continuation in specific instances.
 Under COBRA, employers and plans must provide employees notice if they’re eligible for coverage continuation.

-• Employee Retirement Income Security Act: ERISA is a federal law that governs self-funded health and retirement plans.
+• Employee Retirement Income Security Act (ERISA): ERISA is a federal law that governs self-funded health and retirement plans.
 Under ERISA, employers must provide employees with plan features and funding details.
 ERISA also sets standards for participation, vesting, grievance procedures and more.

 You could manage these requirements and benefits administration tasks on your own, but if you use a PEO, you pass on those responsibilities to experienced professionals with detailed knowledge of regulations and state requirements.